syncfusion-content/javascript-docs/js/Diagram/ContextMenu.md

 ## Show/Hide custom context menu

-You can make context menu to show or hide by the [contextMenuBeforeOpen](/api/js/ejdiagram#events:contextmenubeforeopen "contextMenuBeforeOpen") by this event you can set display propety for the context menu.
+You can make a context menu to show or hide by the [contextMenuBeforeOpen](/api/js/ejdiagram#events:contextmenubeforeopen "contextMenuBeforeOpen") by this event you can set display property for the context menu.
 The following code example illustrates how to define those in events.

 {% highlight javascript %}